GraceAHall/janis-training/Part1/3-janis-run-alignment.md

     --sample_name NA12878 \
     --read_group "@RG\tID:NA12878\tSM:NA12878\tLB:NA12878\tPL:ILLUMINA"
 ```

+[NOTE]
+I hadn't downloaded the data at this stage.
+When I downloaded the data, the preprocessing.py file was overwritten, which was kinda annoying.
+Had to copy the workflow out again.

 Hopefully we got `Task has finished with status: Completed`.
 We can check out output directory: